 What happens if I lose my hearing?

 If the judge finds that all of the applicable statutory factors were met by a preponderance of the evidence (a lower standard of proof than beyond a reasonable doubt), then the judge will issue an order affirming the license suspension action and will transmit the order to the Georgia Department of Driver Services, who will then impose the license suspension.
-Again, because the burden on the Johns Creek DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended, but we still may be able to gain an advantage in the Johns Creek DUI criminal case based on testimony from the administrative hearing.
-If the administrative law judge committed an error in ruling, the decision can be appealed.
+Again, because the burden on the Johns Creek DUI officer is so low to meet in these license suspension hearings, there is a good possibility that your license may be suspended.
+However, we still may be able to gain an advantage in the Johns Creek DUI criminal case based on testimony from the administrative hearing.
+If the administrative law judge committed an error in a ruling, the decision can be appealed.
 Also, if your Johns Creek DUI charge is reduced, or dismissed, or you are found not guilty, the suspension is lifted and deleted from your driver’s history as a matter of law.

 Can I handle the license suspension hearing myself in my Johns Creek DUI case?

 Because an administrative license suspension from a Georgia Driving Under the Influence arrest is a very complex subject that even many lawyers don’t understand, we strongly encourage you to contact Chestney & Sullivan right away to discuss your Johns Creek DUI case.
 There are simply too many variables that can impact your driving privileges to be discussed here without knowing the specific facts of your case and your prior criminal history.
 Remember, you only have 30 days to request a license suspension hearing through the Georgia Department of Driver Services.